ibm-cloud-docs/vmwaresolutions/archiref/caveonix/caveonix-step2.md

 The {{site.data.keyword.vmwaresolutions_full}} automation requests an additional portable private IP subnet and the “all-in-one” virtual machine to be configured with an IP address from this subnet.

-Therefore, the Caveonix RiskForesight components can complete the following operations:
+Therefore, the Caveonix RiskForesight™ components can complete the following operations:
 * Connect to vCenter and NSX Manager through the BCR.
 * Connect to Remote Collectors, either on VXLANs or hosted off-premise.
 * Allow the client to manage the IP address space when you scale up.